 Investments properties: direct investments in properties held in order to receive rent or to achieve targets for capital appreciation, or for both reasons.
-This asset class also includes investments funds that are mainly exposed to real-estate investments.
+This asset class also includes investments funds that are mainly exposed to realestate investments.
+Leads: number of users who manifested interest for a Generali product/service leaving contact details on company channels.